Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 HIV infection presents unique challenges in aging adults and these challenges may be compounded by ART:

-ART is recommended for all HIV-infected individuals (AI; see Initiation of Antiretroviral Therapy section).
+ART is recommended for all individuals with HIV (AI; see Initiation of Antiretroviral Therapy section).
 Early treatment may be particularly important in older adults in part because of decreased immune recovery and increased risk of serious non-AIDS events in this population.
 In a modeling study based on data from an observational cohort, the beneficial effects of early ART were projected to be greatest in the oldest age group (patients between ages 45 and 65 years).21 No data support a preference for any one of the Panel’s recommended initial ART regimens (see What to Start) on the basis of patient age.
 The choice of regimen should instead be informed by a comprehensive review of the patient’s other medical conditions and medications.
 The What to Start section (Table 7) of these guidelines provides guidance on selecting an antiretroviral regimen based on an older patient’s characteristics and specific clinical conditions (e.g., kidney disease, elevated risk for cardiovascular disease, osteoporosis).
-In older patients with reduced renal function, dosage adjustment of nucleoside reverse transcriptase inhibitors (NRTIs) may be necessary (see Appendix Table 7).
-In addition, ARV regimen selection may be influenced by potential interaction of antiretroviral medications with drugs used concomitantly to manage co-morbidities (see Tables 18-20b).
-Adults age >50 years should be monitored for ART effectiveness and safety similarly to other HIV-infected populations [see Table 3]; however, in older patients, special attention should be paid to the greater potential for adverse effects of ART on renal, liver, cardiovascular, metabolic, and bone health (see Table 14).
+In older patients with reduced renal function, dosage adjustment of nucleoside reverse transcriptase inhibitors (NRTIs) may be necessary (see Appendix B, Table 7).
+In addition, ARV regimen selection may be influenced by potential interaction of antiretroviral medications with drugs used concomitantly to manage comorbidities (see Tables 18a-19b).
+Adults age >50 years should be monitored for ART effectiveness and safety similarly to other populations with HIV (see Table 3); however, in older patients, special attention should be paid to the greater potential for adverse effects of ART on renal, liver, cardiovascular, metabolic, and bone health (see Table 14).